kartonfarkas/api_docs/source/suite/appendices/program_run.rst

 Starting Programs
 =================

-Starts Automation Center programs with entry point API nodes of an integration where the resource of the entry point API node is the same as the resource ID.
+Starts Automation Center programs with the specified node_type entry point API nodes, where the selected resource of the node is the same as the specified resource_id.

 Endpoint
 --------

-``POST /api/v2/ac/programs/entrypoints/<integration_id>/resources/<resource_id>/runs``
+``POST /api/v2/ac/programs/entrypoints/<node_type>/resources/<resource_id>/runs``

 Parameters
 ----------